 The payout ratio is only 65%, so I believe the dividend is pretty “safe” for next year, perhaps in the worst case it will be reduced, but not eliminated.
 However, a dividend should be of less importance because a shareholder can just as well sell shares to get “income” (I wrote an article about this some months ago).

 As of today, the board has a mandate from the AGM to buy back up to 120 million shares.
 Previously the buybacks have been very modest, and it looks unlikely that any buybacks will be done during the Covid-19 crisis, despite the stock trading at the lowest multiples since the GFC in 2008/09.

 Handelsbanken has lower overall operating costs (excluding credit losses) than peers, and during a crisis like today, the weakest banks get the most punches.
 For example, Danske Bank has seen its funding costs rise substantially, which means they need to dig deeper to serve their customers if they need extra borrowing.
 Handelsbankens main priority is to serve existing customers before taking on new ones.

 As can be seen from the chart at the beginning of this article, the cost advantage has decreased over the last two decades.
 The other banks have increased digitalization and centralized operations, while Handelsbanken has stuck to its original structure with many branches (758 branches at the end of 2019).
 The branches have been the cornerstone of the deregulated structure where the manager is responsible for his or her own loan book.
 Handelsbanken’s response to the narrowing cost gap has been:

 - Close some branches, the number has dropped from 850 in 2017 to 758 at the end of 2019.

 - Closed all offices outside core markets.

-- Close some products and services that was in low demand (less products).
+- Close some products and services that were in low demand (fewer products).